rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

 The unemployment has more than trippled from March to April, going from 4.4 to 14.2 percent of the American population.
 The unemployment rate has simply never been higher.
+And as mentioned, unemployed people means trouble.
+No payments for banks, if the banks don't have money the companies won't have money, and if the companies don't have money they go bankrupt - and the circle continues.

-This is a major concern for the American economy.
+This is a major concern for the American economy, and probably soon more so than the virus itself.

 # Conclusion
 By diving into the numbers and articles presented, there are some conclusions that can already be made: